LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve Classification: Variable types and Data reduction

 \subsection{RR Lyrae}

-RR Lyrae, which can be used as standard candles to build the cosmic distance ladder, are pulsating variables located at the end of the Cepheid instability strip in the Hertzsprung-Russell (H-R) diagram.
-They are A5 to F5 stars with the absolute magnitude of $\sim 0.5$ mag, the mass of $\sim1\textup{M}_\odot$, and low metal abundances ([Fe/H] $\sim$ 0.0001 - 0.001 dex) lying in the horizontal branch.
-The pulsation of RR Lyrae has a period of about $0.1$ to $1$ day and an amplitude of 0.3 $\sim$ 1.5 mag in V-bands \citep{Understanding}.
+RR Lyrae stars are pulsating variables located at the extension of the Cepheid instability strip in the Hertzsprung–Russell (H-R) diagram.
+These stars serve as important standard candles for measuring cosmic distances.
+They are typically A5 to F5-type stars with absolute magnitudes of around 0.5 mag, masses close to $\sim1\textup{M}_\odot$, and low metallicities ([Fe/H] $\sim$ 0.0001 - 0.001 dex).
+These stars lie on the horizontal branch and exhibit pulsations with periods ranging from approximately 0.1 to 1 day and photometric amplitudes of 0.3–1.5 mag in the V-band \citep{Understanding}.

-RR Lyrae finishes the core hydrogen burning and begins the core helium and shell hydrogen burning.
-The expansion is due to the radiation block, and the gravity causes the contraction, forming the periodic pulsations.
-RR Lyrae can be divided into several sub-types from RRa to RRd.
-RRa and RRb have longer pulsating periods compared to others.
-Typically, RRa has larger pulsating amplitudes and more asymmetrical light curves compared to RRb.
-RRc has a shorter pulsating period and sinusoidal light curves.
-Meanwhile, they pulsate in different modes.
+RR Lyrae stars have completed core hydrogen burning and are undergoing core helium burning and shell hydrogen burning.
+Their pulsations arise from periodic expansions and contractions: expansion is driven by radiative blocking, while contraction is caused by gravity.
+RR Lyrae stars are classified into several subtypes—RRa, RRb, RRc, and RRd—based on their pulsation modes and light curve shapes.
+RRa and RRb types have longer periods, with RRa showing larger amplitudes and more asymmetric light curves.
+RRc stars have shorter periods and more sinusoidal light curves.
+Each subtype corresponds to different pulsation modes.